Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `store_toggle <variable> [<value>]`

 Creates a variable which can be ON or OFF.
-It will be set to <value> if it is provided, else OFF.
+It will be set to &lt;value&gt; if it is provided, else OFF.

 ## `bootexec`